collective/ArchGenXML/README.txt

 SVN notice

-  **Warning**: svn trunk is now for the development of the 1.6
+  **Warning**: svn trunk is now for the development of the 2.0
     version.
 The stable 1.5 is now in the 1.5 branch.
+The almost stable 1.6 is in the 1.6 branch.

 Supported Features